Hitsuono/Topophilic/content/blog/tfa_intro/tfa_intro.md

 ### Two bizarre lines: separation and countability axioms

-Before we further study the beautiful and simple spaces presented above, I'd like to remind the reader that topology is full of counter-intuitive, "pathological" spaces.
+Before we further study the visually intuitive spaces presented above, I'd like to remind the reader that topology is full of counter-intuitive, "pathological" spaces.
 Here are two bizarre variations of the real line $\ro,$ intended to show that **constructing spaces based on the real numbers can get quite tricky without some proper restrictions**.

 The first variation concerns the notion of **separability** in topology.
 See, one type of argument we often take for granted in metric spaces is how points and sets in them can be separated and distnguished.
-For example, if you have a point $x$ and another point $y$ in your metric space, then there is an open ball $B(x,r)$ containing $x$ but not $y$-- just take $r< d(x,y).$ Similarly, $x$ and $y$ have disjoint open balls containing one but not the other-- just take $B(x,r)$ and $B(y,r)$ with $r < d(x,y)/2,$ the triangular inequality guaranteeing they won't intersect.
+For example, if you have a point $x$ and another $y$ in your metric space, then there is an open ball $B(x,r)$ containing $x$ but not $y$-- just take $r< d(x,y).$ Similarly, $x$ and $y$ have disjoint open balls containing one but not the other-- just take $B(x,r)$ and $B(y,r)$ with $r < d(x,y)/2,$ the triangular inequality guaranteeing they won't intersect.

 IMG!!!